Next.js (Part 2)

 getServerSideProps

-A getServerSideProps function is used at runtime to build a page in response to a request (with or without caching).
+I used getServerSideProps at runtime to build a page in response to each request.

 getServerSideProps